 Salespeople need to keep in touch with clients during the sales process.

 Often delays will crop up while stakeholders are being consulted or budgets secured.
 There are only so many times you can ask if they’ve had time to review a proposal, but sales collateral provides a great excuse to get in touch.

 Think about what insights can help your prospect or are particularly relevant to where they are in the sales process.

 Most types of sales materials create a reason to get in touch, but case studies are particularly powerful during the later stages of the sales process because they demonstrate the impact a service has.

 It’s important to build trust with potential clients and sales collateral offers a great way to showcase your expertise.

-A company that translates software could create a guide to launching in a particular market.
+A company that translates software could create guides or a podcast about how to launch in a particular market.
 An accounting firm that acts as a part-time financial director could share blog posts explaining the value of forecasting or how to apply for a loan.